David-Coles-DC/planban/README.md

 I have incorporated Toastify to display any messages to the user, the types of messages are a split between Django messages and javascript messages, this is because the Django messages mostly only show when the page is refreshed as they are added to the session and then all shown at once, however as most of my processes do not refresh the page the messages were not showing until I manually refreshed, so to combat this I moved messages into the javascript processes instead.

 ### Future Features
 There are some features that I didn't have time to implement that would benefit the app, these are the ability to see the items in a Gannt chart view and the ability to project colaboration.
+I also have some left over functionality that would benefit from being rewritten, namely I still have some alerts set up that are set as browser alerts that could be turned into seamless notifications and handled oon the page itself.

 #### GANNT CHART VIEW
 This would be highly beneficial when planning projects, I had added date fields and dependancy fields into the database to be able to power the Gannt charts but I dind't have time to implement this.